SpendyYT/vendor_xiaomi_rosemary-firmware/README.md

 **ROM**: MIUI

-**Version**: 12.5.16.0.RKLMIXM
+**Version**: 13.5.0 SFFTWIXM

 ## Compatibility

 **Android version compatibility**:
-* All Android 11 ROMs
+* All Android 12-13 ROMs
-* Android 12 ROMs based on MIUI 12.5.16.0.RKLMIXM blobs
+* Android 12 ROMs based on MIUI 13.0.5 SFFTWIXM blobs

 **Recovery compatibility**:
 * All TWRP variants
 * OrangeFox for Android 11

-**MIUI version compatibility**: Any MIUI version that doesn't increment ARB index - Anything up to 13.0.8.0.SKLMIXM as of the date of this tree.
+**MIUI version compatibility**: Any MIUI version that doesn't increment ARB index - Anything up to 13.0.5 SFFTWIXM as of the date of this tree.
 (9/24/2022)

 **Variant compatibility**: